yukun2h4ng/IT/Tutorial.md

 ## Congratulations!

-You can now use your keyboard media keys to control videos in Firefox!
+You can now use your keyboard media keys in Firefox!